-The Collaborative espouses health and wellness, mental health, health equity, economic development, personal empowerment and training and development.
-Education will address the concerns of all in the community we serve, especially the historically marginalized and excluded.
-The Collaborative will continue to advance the work begun and has developed partnerships with a cross-sector of industries that advocate for, support, and promote resilience in our community.
+We support health and wellness, mental health, health equity, economic development, personal empowerment, and training and development.
+We accomplish our goals primarily through education while focusing on those who've been historically marginalized and excluded.
+To sustain our mission, we've developed partnerships with a cross-sector of industries that support and promote resilience in our community.

-Morris County is located in Region 4 of Texas where many factors led to this ranking.
-To name a few, an average of 1 out of every 4 children under age 18 live in poverty.
-In addition, only one mental health provider is available for every 1000 individuals, and only 1 doctor for every 6000 people.
-Also, the suicide rate is five points higher than the state of Texas.
-We began this initiative to improve our conditions. -
+Many factors have led to this ranking.
+To name a few, about one out of every four children under age 18 lives in poverty.
+Also, only one mental health provider is available for every 1,000 people, and there’s only one doctor for every 6,000 residents.
+Additionally, the suicide rate is five points higher than average for the State of Texas.

 Morris County was once a thriving community before the local economy took a downturn.
 To a large degree, the downturn was a result of job losses from Lone Star Steel, which at one time employed over 7,000 people.
 Over a 30-year period, the people employed there dwindled to 700, and the local economy suffered as businesses closed, the local hospital ceased operating, healthcare professionals vacated, and residents moved elsewhere in search of opportunity.

 Unemployment then led to a lack of medical insurance and the inability to afford a visit to a doctor.
 These factors all contributed to a downward spiral into poverty and poor health.

 This is something that we have to change -- but change does not happen without work, risk, and sacrifice.
 Our goals are to increase our health rankings and overall well-being.
 Morris County Collaborative has begun the work of building a healthier community -- together.